bkettle/mit-thesis-template/README.md

 1. Copyright now belongs to the student in all cases, with a mandatory permission statement granting MIT a license.
 2. Signature lines are no longer required since thesis submission is electronic; instead, the MIT libraries page

 I attempted to follow the guidelines on the [MIT libraries formatting guide](https://libraries.mit.edu/distinctive-collections/thesis-specs/#owner) but may have made a mistake.
 In particular, I had to shrink some text sizes to make things fit nicely with the new requirements.
 It doesn't say that this is not allowed, but I'm not sure.
+Also, the changes are a bit hacky.
+Feel free to make them better (and submit a PR? or make your own version).

 In any case, I take no responsibility for the accuracy of this template.
 Please verify that your thesis adheres to the MIT libraries guidelines.